Creating and Maintaining a Focus in Single-Session Therapy

 Client: Yes.

 In the exchange above, the client acknowledges that they had gone off track.
-The following is an example where what seems to be a departure from the focus clarifies the focus.
+The following is an example of how what seems to be a departure from the focus clarifies it.

 Client: OK.